KhronosGroup/KTX-Software/README.md

 This is the official home of the source code for the Khronos KTX library and tools.

-KTX (Khronos Texture) is a lightweight file format textures for OpenGL<sup>®</sup>, Vulkan<sup>®</sup> and other GPU APIs.
+KTX (Khronos Texture) is a lightweight container for textures for OpenGL<sup>®</sup>, Vulkan<sup>®</sup> and other GPU APIs.
 KTX files contain all the parameters needed for texture loading.
 A single file can contain anything from a simple base-level 2D texture through to a cubemap array texture with mipmaps.
-Textures can be stored in Basis Universal or any of the block-compressed formats supported by OpenGL family and Vulkan APIs and extensions or can be stored uncompressed.
-Basis Universal is a supercompressed block-compressed format that can be quickly transcoded to any GPU-supported format.
+Contained textures can be in a Basis Universal format, in any of the block-compressed formats supported by OpenGL family and Vulkan APIs and extensions or in an uncompressed single-plane format.
+Basis Universal currently encompasses two formats that can be quickly transcoded to any GPU-supported format: LZ/ETC1S, which combines block-compression and supercompression, and UASTC, a block-compressed format.
+Formats other than LZ/ETC1S can be supercompressed with Zstd.

 The software consists of: (links are to source folders in the KhronosGroup repo)